 - A Licensed Vocational Nursing license from the state your school of choosing is located in.

 - Completion of one full year on the job as an LVN.

 - A complete resume summarizing your educational and job experience.
 Job experience must include employer, job title, start / end dates, job responsibilities, and types of patients worked with.

 - A high school diploma and official transcript, or GED.

 - Official transcript(s) from the school(s) where you completed your LVN program coursework and other colleges you have attended.

-- Completion or planned completion of basic college coursework in areas such as English composition, college algebra, sciences, social sciences, public speaking, and humanities.
+- Completion of basic college coursework in areas such as English composition, college algebra, sciences, social sciences, public speaking, and humanities.

 - Overall GPA of 2.5 or higher for all completed college coursework.